COVID-19 symptoms affect people differently, with some exhibiting milder forms of illness

 As the kidneys are already damaged, a COVID-19 infection could prove fatal.
 This is because kidney damage generally affects other vital organs as well.
 As a matter of fact, a study found that those with kidney impairment and COVID-19 have high mortality rates.

 Individuals with such conditions must prioritise prevention and must prepare for the unfortunate circumstance of infection.
 COVID-19 symptoms in older people and children may differ, and it is important to know what to look out for so that you only undertake coronavirus testing when absolutely necessary.
 Reacting in a timely manner is crucial to getting the care you need and requires a proactive effort.
-This can be achieved with the Bajaj Finserv Health App, as it is a fully-equipped digital healthcare solution.
+Find all these solutions on Bajaj Finserv Health, a fully-equipped digital healthcare solution.

-With the app, you can find doctors in your area, book appointments online and consult with them virtually, as needed.
+Find doctors in your area, book appointments online and consult with them virtually, as needed.
 This helps you avoid physical visits altogether and ensures care whenever you need it.
-The app’s other telemedicine features include an immunisation tracker and a COVID symptom checker.
+Also find immunisation tracker and a COVID symptom checker here.
 You also have access to the health library to arm yourself with crucial information about homecare during the pandemic.
-To avail these benefits and simplify access to quality healthcare, download the app for free on Google Play or the Apple App Store today.